Defined Benefit Members

 A type of pension scheme where the amount you receive at retirement is worked out based on a formula e.g. based on your earnings and length of service as a member of the scheme.
 It’s sometimes called a ‘Final Salary’ scheme.

-The Plan’s Normal Retirement Age is 65.
-However you may be able to draw your benefits earlier or later with the consent of the Plan's Trustees.
+the Scheme’s Normal Retirement Age is 65.
+However you may be able to draw your benefits earlier or later with the consent of the Scheme's Trustees.
 The earliest age from which you can start to take your pension benefits (unless you are retiring due to ill health) is currently 55.

 No, membership is voluntary.
 DB members whose contributory membership was not ended through the closure of the DB section can switch to the Defined Contribution (DC) section, but cannot then re-join the DB section.